timothypholmes/gmailUpdate/README.md

 ## gmailUpdate.py
-Using a raspberry pi GPIO and a 7 segment display, this script updates the number of emails in your gmail account.
+This script updates the number of emails in your gmail account using a raspberry pi GPIO pins and displays new emails on a 7 segment display .

 ### Automize the script on the raspberry pi.